cisco/mindmeld/source/userguide/architecture.rst

 Since the set of relevant entity types might differ for each intent (even within the same domain), every intent has its own entity recognizer.
 Once the app establishes the domain and intent for a given query, the app then uses the appropriate entity model to detect entities in the query that are specific to the predicted intent.

-To learn how to build machine-learned entity recognition models in Workbench, see the :doc:`Entity Recognizer <entity_recognizer>` section of this guide.
+To learn how to build machine-learned entity recognition models in MindMeld, see the :doc:`Entity Recognizer <entity_recognizer>` section of this guide.

 .. _arch_role_model: